ParkerLab/ataqv/README.rst

 Example
 =======

-The ataqc Git repository includes an ``example`` subdirectory, containing a script that will set up and run our entire ATAC-seq pipeline on some sample data.
+The ataqc package includes a script that will set up and run our entire ATAC-seq pipeline on some sample data.

 You'll need to have installed ataqc itself, plus Picard tools, samtools, and MACS2 to run the pipeline.
 On a Mac, you can obtain